 - If severe anemia or hydrops develops, and it is the third trimester, the baby may be delivered.
 This is only done when the risks of an early delivery are felt to be less than the risks of continued pregnancy.

 - If severe anemia or hydrops develops, and the baby cannot be delivered yet, fetal blood transfusions may be considered.
-Transfusion isn’t without risks; various studies estimate that 10 to 30 percent of infected fetuses, including the risk of death.
+Transfusion isn’t without risks; various studies estimate that risk of death in utero may still be 10 to 30 percent of infected fetuses.
 However, in serious cases, this risk may be lower than what the baby faces without treatment.

 Fortunately, many pregnant women who contract parvovirus B19 will not have the virus pass to their babies.
 Even when it does, many of the babies will be born healthy.
 Parvovirus does sometimes resolve on its own, even for babies in utero.